ObikunleJoshua/alx-system_engineering-devops/0x00-shell_basics/README.md

-These are commands in scripts and when update is needed, they would update later
+These are the commands in the scripts and what they do, they will be updated later